tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 }
 ```

-Download the prebuilt binary for your platform, and use it to run your app:
-Note: This should be run from the same directory as the package.json file you created.
+Download the prebuilt binary for your platform, and use this command to run your app (Note: This should be run from the same directory as the package.json file you created):

 ```bash
 $ /path/to/nw .